ffund/intro-ml-tss21/notes/0-online-async-faq.md

 ### Will we have live meetings?
 Is this course synchronous or asynchronous?

-This course is fully asynchronous, which means that there are no live course meetings.
+This course is asynchronous, which means that we do not have scheduled course meetings **except for the midterm and final exams**.

 The course is organized into modules.
 At the beginning of each week, materials for the week's module (including video lessons, slides/notes, and Python notebooks) will be posted on NYU Brightspace.
 You will work through this material during the week, at whatever time is convenient for you.
-At the end of the week, you'll be assigned some homework related to that week's module, which you'll submit online the following week.
+At the end of the week, you'll be assigned some homework related to that week's module, which you'll submit online.

+The midterm and final exams will be synchronous, and will be held during the week indicated in the course syllabus.
+Several time slots will be offered during this week, so that you can select the one that does not conflict with your work or course schedule.
+The exams will be held in person for most students, subject to the following:

+* A student who is enrolled in any in-person class in NYC during this semester will take midterm and final exams in person.
+* A student who is not enrolled in any in-person class in NYC this semester may take the midterm and final exams online.
+(These students will also take the exam in one of the offered time slots, and will be proctored online.)
+* If you require online exams for another valid reason, you must contact the instructor for permission in advance.

 ### How can I get help or ask questions about the course material?